-In order to facilitate the on-time graduation of children of military families, the receiving District shall follow this process:
+In order to facilitate the on-time graduation of children of military families, the receiving District shall incorporate the following procedure:

 1. Graduation Course Requirements - Waiver: The receiving District's Administration, through the Superintendent or designee, shall waive specific courses that are required for graduation if similar coursework has been satisfactorily completed at another school.